 Breast Cancer and Turmeric

-Have you heard about Turmeric?
+Have you heard?

 I got a phone call the other day from a dear friend of thirty years who has been suffering with the devastating effects of a virulent form of breast cancer.
 She wanted to ask me about something she had read in the cancer magazine that she receives.
-Amongst the ads and informational articles about cancer treatment, was a recommendation that she include something called turmeric in her diet, and she wanted to know what it is and how she could most easily incorporate it into her eating plan.

 What is turmeric?

-Turmeric is that bright yellow spice that gives mustard its distinctive yellow color and is used in Indian curries.
+Turmeric is that bright yellow spice that gives prepared mustard its distinctive yellow color and that is also used in Indian curries.
 It comes from the root of the Curcuma Longa plant and is sometimes called “Indian Saffron.”
 It is native to India and Southeast Asia, although its warm, peppery flavor is popular around the world.

-Although turmeric has been used for thousands of years, recently it has been added to the list of “super” foods for a variety of reasons:
+Although turmeric has been used for thousands of years, recently it has been added to the list of “super” foods for a variety of reasons.

 Anti-inflammatory